crossplane/crossplane/design/one-pager-package-image-config.md

 for different sets of images.

-When a package image needs to be pulled, either as a primary package or as a dependency, the package manager will search for `ImageConfig` objects in the cluster that match the image.
-The package manager selects the best match based on the longest prefix match with the image.
-If there are multiple matches with the same prefix length (i.e., identical prefixes across `ImageConfig`s), the package manager will select one arbitrarily.
-Similarly, after the image is pulled, the package manager will query the `ImageConfig` objects to find the best matching verification settings for the image.
+When a package image needs to be pulled, either as a primary package or as a dependency, the package manager will look for `ImageConfig` objects with a pull secret defined and use the one matching the image (see [selecting from multiple matches] for further details).
+The pull secret from the selected `ImageConfig` object will be appended to the list of pull secrets that might have been provided by other means, e.g., the package installation APIs.
+Similarly, after the image is pulled, the package manager will query the `ImageConfig` objects to find a matching verification settings for the image.
 The selected `ImageConfig` may be different for authentication and verification settings if there are separate objects defined for these settings.
-The pull secret from the selected `ImageConfig` object will be appended to the list of pull secrets used that might be provided by other means, e.g., the package installation APIs.

 Careful readers might have noticed that the `spec.verification.cosign` field closely follows the schema used in the _Policy Controller's_ `ClusterImagePolicy`